ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/wysihat_api.rst

 	editor = $('textarea').data('wysihat');
 	selection = editor.Selection;

-Alternatively you can use the wysihat constructor to get access to any of the helper classes directly.
+Alternatively you can use the WysiHat constructor to get access to any of the helper classes directly.
 This is provided mainly for debugging, to quickly look up information about the undo stack or selection. ::